Kateema Riettie

 Kateema Riettie (born 5 December 1973) is a Jamaican female track and field athlete who competes in the javelin throw.
 She is a nine-time national champion, taking titles from 2002 to 2017.
-Riettie has had success at regional level, including a gold medal at the 2010 Central American and Caribbean Games and minor medals at the Central American and Caribbean Championships in Athletics in 2003 and 2008.
+Riettie has had success at the regional level, including a gold medal at the 2010 Central American and Caribbean Games and minor medals at the Central American and Caribbean Championships in Athletics in 2003 and 2008.

-Riettie has also represented Jamaica at the 2010 Commonwealth Games and 2011 Pan American Games, being a finalist at both those events.
+Riettie has also represented Jamaica at the 2010 Commonwealth Games and 2011 Pan American Games, being a finalist at both events.
 She is based in Bridgeport, Connecticut, where she works as a fitness instructor for the local police department.
 She moved to the American city in 1989 and attended Southern Connecticut State University, for which she competed athletically.